 - The number of confirmed cases of COVID-19 in the Yukon is stable, and similar to previous years.
-Hospitalization rates are stable, and lower than previous years. - The number of confirmed cases of Influenza A in the Yukon is decreasing, and similar to previous years.
+Hospitalization rates are stable, and lower than previous years. - The number of confirmed cases of Influenza A in the Yukon is stable, and similar to previous years.
 Hospitalization rates are decreasing, and similar to previous years.

 - The number of confirmed cases of Influenza B in the Yukon is stable, and similar to previous years.
-Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of RSV in Yukon is decreasing, and similar to previous years.
-Hospitalization rates are decreasing, and higher than previous years. - For COVID-19, Influenza and RSV combined, case rates in rural Yukon are stable, and similar to previous years.
-Hospitalization rates are stable, and similar to previous years. - For COVID-19, Influenza and RSV combined, case rates in the Whitehorse area are stable, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years. - The number of confirmed cases of RSV in Yukon is stable, and similar to previous years.
+Hospitalization rates are stable, and similar to previous years. - For COVID-19, Influenza and RSV combined, case rates in rural Yukon are stable, and lower than previous years.
+Hospitalization rates are decreasing, and lower than previous years. - For COVID-19, Influenza and RSV combined, case rates in the Whitehorse area are stable, and similar to previous years.
 Hospitalization rates are decreasing, and lower than previous years.